Looking after your mental health while in lockdown / isolation

-The outbreak of COVID-19 has impacted people all around the world and in many different ways.
-Now can also be a stressful time due to an overwhelming amount of information about the situation.
+The recent outbreak of COVID-19 has impacted New Zealand again and can be a stressful time due to an overwhelming amount of information about the situation.

 With help from Vanessa Carty, clinical psychologist and member of the Best Doctors network of specialists, we look at some practical tips to help you and your family maintain good mental health during this time – as well as guidance on where to go if you need further mental health support.